 Autonomous mobility can only be adressed in a holistic approach.
 For this reason, SAAM is organised in Streams and Working Groups.
 The Streams aim to study specific aspects of autonomous mobility, such as regulation, social acceptance and technology.
 Working Groups enable members to work together on specific topics in an interdisciplinary format.
 Through this organisation, SAAM intends to create value and outputs thanks to concrete exchanges of information & know-how between members and by carrying out innovative projects accross Switzerland.

-SAAM helps to improve everyday life in Switzerland through autonomous mobility.
+SAAM helps to improve citizen's daily life through autonomous mobility in Switzerland.

 As the leading autonomous mobility platform in Switzerland, SAAM aims to implement new mobility services by sharing knowledge between its members, collaborating on projects and accompanying new policies.